PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-tax-rules.md

 The form can be accessed in 2 ways:

-- Add new Tax Rules group CTA button must be clicked from the Tax Rules listing.
+- Add new Tax Rules group button must be clicked from the Tax Rules listing.
 - Clicking on the Edit button of a Tax Rules item in the listing.

 ## Tax Rules Editing form

 - **Name** - mandatory - text field for naming the specific Tax Rule.
 Once hovered, there is a tooltip text prompted - _Invalid characters: <>;=#{}_.
 - **Enable** - toggle - allows to Enable or Disable tax rule.
 By default - Tax rule toggle is disabled.
 - **Shop association** - a widget, that allows to select the desired Multistores or Shop Groups, where Tax Rules could be applied.
-The widget contains 4 CTA buttons:
+The widget contains 4 buttons:
   - **Collapse all** - subtracts the Multistores and Shop groups tree.
   - **Expand all** - expands the Multistores and Shop groups tree.
   - **Check all** - checkmarks all the Multistores and Shop groups items in tree.